swisscom/dopc/README.md

 processes and logs to `log/jobs_<environment>.log`.
 Executions log to individual log files in `log/executions_<environment>/<job_id>.log`.

+## Contributing

+* Be sure that API specifiction in this file is consistent with the code.

+## Releasing

+TODO

 ## Caveats

 * When crashing pending executions will not necessarily be scheduled after